zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 * CreateBladeOpened
   * Boolean representing if the create blade was opened.
   * Logged as a CreateFlowLaunched event at the time that the create blade is opened and logged by the Portal.
-* CreateBladeOpened_ActionModifier
+* CreateBladeOpenedStatus
   * Context for CreateBladeOpened.
-* CreateBladeOpened_TimeStamp
+* CreateBladeOpenedTime
   * Time when the create blade was opened.
-* PortalCreateStarted
+* PortalCreateButtonClicked
   * Boolean representing if a Portal create was started for this create flow.
   * Logged by a ProvisioningStarted event when the create is initiated.
-* PortalCreateStarted_ActionModifier
+* PortalCreateButtonClickedStatus
   * Context for PortalCreateStarted.
-* PortalCreateStarted_TimeStamp
+* PortalCreateButtonClickedTime
   * Time when the Portal create was started and logged by the Portal.
-* ArmDeploymentStarted
+* PortalDeploymentAcceptedByArm
   * Boolean representing if a deployment request was accepted by ARM.
   * Logged when the deployment request is acknowledged by ARM and a CreateDeploymentStart event was logged by the Portal.
-* ArmDeploymentStarted_ActionModifier
+* PortalDeploymentAcceptedByArmStatus
   * Context for the ArmDeploymentStarted.
-* ArmDeploymentStarted_TimeStamp
+* PortalDeploymentAcceptedByArmTime
   * The time when the ARM deployment request response was logged by the Portal.
-* ArmDeploymentEnded
+* PortalDeploymentCompletedByArm
   * Boolean representing if a deployment was completed by ARM.
   * Logged when ARM has completed status for the deployment and a CreateDeploymentEnd event was logged by the Portal.
-* ArmDeploymentEnded_ActionModifier
+* PortalDeploymentCompletedByArmStatus
   * Context for ArmDeploymentEnded.
-* ArmDeploymentEnded_TimeStamp
+* PortalDeploymentCompletedByArmTime
   * The time when the CreateDeploymetEnd event was logged.
 * PortalCreateEnded
   * Boolean representing if a Portal create was completed for this create flow.
   * Logged when all operations relating to the create have completed and a ProvisioningEnded event was logged by the Portal.
-* PortalCreateEnded_ActionModifier
+* PortalCreateEndedStatus
   * Context for PortalCreateEnded.
-* ProvisioningEnded_TimeStamp
+* PortalCreateEndedTime
   * Time when the Portal create was completed and logged by the Portal.
+* PortalCreateDuration
+  * Duration of the Portal create.
+  * PortalCreateDuration = PortalCreateEndTime - PortalCreateStartTime
-* ArmPreciseStartTime
+* ArmPreciseStartedTime
   * Start time of the deployment through ARM
-* ArmPreciseEndTime
+* ArmPreciseEndedTime
   * End time of the deployment through ARM.
 * ArmPreciseDuration
   * Duration of the deployment through ARM.
-* PortalCreateStartTime
-  * Start time of the Portal create.
-* PortalCreateEndTime
-  * End time of the Portal create.
-* PortalCreateDuration
-  * Duration of the Portal create.
-  * PortalCreateDuration = PortalCreateEndTime - PortalCreateStartTime
 * Data
   * The entire collection of logged create events' telemetry data in JSON format.
 * BuildNumber